osiweb/unified_retro_keyboard/hardware/keyboard-sol/README.md

    side of the keyboard, and connected with a cable, to avoid mechanical interference from the Sol main board.

-1. The piggy-back encoder permits use with other machines, via the Apple-1 and Apple-2 sockets, and two different user-configurable headers.
+1. The piggy-back encoder is more flexible for use with other machines, via the Apple-1 and Apple-2 sockets, and two different user-configurable headers.

 1. The piggy-back encoder also includes a UART interface.